Fighting For Your Rights In Criminal Matters

 If you are under investigation or have been arrested and charged with a criminal offense, do not accept any agreement with the prosecutor’s office without first speaking to a criminal defense lawyer.

-At Prater & Ridley Attorneys At Law, we have an extensive background in protecting and defending the rights of individuals facing misdemeanor charges under Texas criminal law.
+At Prater, Ridley & Llamas - Attorneys at Law, we have an extensive background in protecting and defending the rights of individuals facing misdemeanor charges under Texas criminal law.
 A short list of the typical charges our clients face includes:

 - DWI/DUI offenses